Puerto Rico’s 2015-2016 Winter Baseball League

-No games on Mondays, Thursdays have been left open for catch-up games that had to be canceled/postponed.
+There are sometimes games on Mondays and Thursdays, but they are occasionally left open for catch-up games that had to be canceled/postponed.
 Tickets are cheap, usually about $10 for the best seats in the house (varies by stadium) (though San Juan stadium is a little bit more), regular seats are a few dollars less and tickets for kids and seniors are super discounted.
 Food and drinks are available for purchase at each stadium.

 Take Me Out to a Ball Game